-3-year extended warranty 3 year supply of batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Over the Counter (OTC) hearing aids Ear molds Ear molds Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not in the applicable TruHearing product formulary Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan Services that are covered for you What you must pay when you get these services 3 year supply of batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Over the Counter (OTC) hearing aids Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not in the applicable TruHearing product formulary Costs associated with loss & damage warranty claims the applicable TruHearing catalog.
+Services that are covered for you What you must pay when you get these services 3-year extended warranty 3 year supply of batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Over the Counter (OTC) hearing aids Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not in the applicable TruHearing product formulary Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan hearing aids from the applicable TruHearing catalog.
 There is no coinsurance or the copayment for hearing aid fitting/evaluations from TruHearing.
-Hearing aid costs are not applied to your Maximum out-of-pocket
+Hearing aid costs are not applied to your Maximum out-of-pocket amount